abhi12123/blog/posts/react-18.md

 ---
 title: "Behold, React 18 !"
 date: "2022-04-09"
+description: "A new version of React was released on the 29th of March this year.
+The latest version, React 18, includes some out-of-the-box improvements, including concurrent rending, new APIs, and much more.
+In this article, we shall go through some of the new features that have been introduced in React v18."
 ---

 A new version of React was released on the 29th of March this year.
 The latest version, React 18, includes some out-of-the-box improvements, including concurrent rending, new APIs, and much more.
 In this article, we shall go through some of the new features that have been introduced in React v18.